Why You Have No Followers On Instagram

-On Twitter, it is considered tacky to be following a lot of people.
-On Instagram, it’s not, most of the truly successful Instagram account with genuine engagement that does not buy followers are following tons of people.
-Unless you signed up for Instagram and you were already famous you’re going to have to follow a lot of people in the beginning.
+Some think it is tacky to follow a lot of accounts.
+On Instagram most of the successful Instagram accounts with genuine engagement that does not buy followers are following tons of people.
+Unless you signed up for Instagram and you were already famous, you will follow many people in the beginning.

-If someone has over ten thousand plus followers and are following 1,000 people it's likely they bought followers.
+If someone has over ten thousand plus followers and are following 1,000 people it's likely, they bought followers.
 Or followed and unfollowed.
-There are millions of pictures posted, and it's hard to get that much attention without a gimmick.
+With millions of pictures posted it's hard to get attention without a gimmick.

-People take un-following personally.
-Do not unfollow people just because you start gaining more followers.
+People get upset if you un-follow them.
+Do not unfollow people just because you gain more followers.
 Keep a separate personal account to keep up with friends and follow away.

-Notice on large accounts the comment section can be mostly drama, and people are bashing each other.
-Or it’s people tagging friends it’s not usually genuine engagement with the blogger or their Instagram account itself.
-Comment's are lovely, but they are not everything.
+People place too much value on comments.
+For many popular accounts the comments be full of drama with people bashing each other.
+Or it’s people tagging friends it’s not genuine engagement with the blogger or their Instagram account itself.
+Comment's are not everything.

-Also, stop participating in follow loops those are for people like you who care about numbers.
+Also, stop taking part in follow loops those are for people like you who care about numbers.
 Your followers may see a follow loop as a sign of desperation plus they are just annoying.

 The same goes for contests.
-Seriously stop reposting contests.
+Stop reposting contests.
 Keep that on Facebook and Twitter where it seems to bother fewer people.

-Facebook and Twitter are where people engage.
-Like I said Instagram is about the pictures it's all about marketing.
-Instagram will be the place where you potentially make the most money as a blogger for sponsored posts or as a social media influencer.
+Instagram is where you may make the most money for sponsored posts as a social media influencer.
 Twitters 140 character policy is too restrictive.
 Instagram has become the place to promote any and everything.

-Bloggers and Influencers live and die by social media because if we don’t have people coming to us from Instagram, Facebook, Twitter, Snapchat, Pinterest, and Stumble Upon we’re not going to get that much traffic.
-If I want people to find me, I won't hold out hope people are going to just Google show me the website of knowledge young lady that likes to talk about Disneyland and other crap.
+Bloggers and Influencers live and die by social media.
+If we don’t have traffic from Instagram, Facebook, Twitter, Snapchat, Pinterest, and Stumble Upon we will not get to succeed.
+If I want people to find me, I won't hope people will find me if I write quality content.

-Most people do not do the Bye Felica act and chew you out in the comment section.
-Most offended people will unfollow unceremoniously.
-If your numbers are decreasing it a sign, you did something wrong.
+Keep everything rated PG-13 at the most anytime you post on social media.
+Keep things clean and drama free.
+If you do not you risk offending your followers.
+If your numbers are decreasing it is a sign, you did something wrong.
 Consider evaluating your posts and archive the ones with low engagement.

 If you want Instagram to be your showcase for sponsorships, think about the big picture.